commercetools/commercetools-paypal-plus-integration/docs/IntegrationGuide.md

       (Note, our _commercetools-paypalplus-integration_ service does not expose such endpoint, it should be created directly using Paypal API)

-      2. Set the id or created web profile to `experienceProfileId` custom field of every payment handled by our service.
+      2. Set the id of created web profile to `experienceProfileId` custom field of every payment handled by our service.

       3. Same as for `shippingPreference` above: **shipping address must be set** before buyer is redirected to approval page.